 The witches in this film are marked and identified by large spools of white fabric, to which they are leashed.
 It’s very difficult to describe the impact of this prop, but it’s both funny and haunting, and one of the many visual elements that make this film so striking.
 The spools and white fabric are so fully integrated into the world of the film that you begin to accept them, in the same way that the characters do.
 After a while, the restraining ribbons don’t even seem that strange—until suddenly they reappear in a different context, and their existence jolts you all over again.
 There were times when the shots of the women attached to their giant spools reminded me of an art installation, because they were so beautiful, strange, and symbolic.
 At other times, the spools reminded me of fairy tales like Rapunzel, or the one about the woman with the string around her neck, stories in which women are bound in mysterious ways.

-In the Q&A—which I keep referring to because it was unusually informative—Nyoni said she was inspired by a fairy tale about a goat, who is tied up with by a rope.
-He can only run a certain distance and then he can’t go any farther.
+In the Q&A—which I keep referring to because it was unusually informative—Nyoni said she was inspired by a fairy tale about a goat, who is tied up by a rope.
 He asks his farmer to free him to run over the mountain, and the farmer says that if he goes over the mountain, he will encounter a wolf.
 The goat decides to take his chances and indeed, he does meet the wolf, who kills him.
 But before he meets the wolf, he gets to run free on the mountain and see the sunrise.
 So, was it worth it?

 A fable about a goat wasn’t the fairy tale I was expecting but it makes sense that a story about the price of freedom would be the point of inspiration for this movie that asks how and if women can find freedom in a patriarchal society.
 In writing that, I worry that I’m making this movie sound heavy-handed and depressing, when actually, it’s quite funny and often playful.
 One of the things that keeps it buoyant is Nyoni’s use of non-professional actors, including its child star, Maggie Mulubwa.
-When Nyoni described her casting process, I was surprised by how many actors she found when she wasn’t officially looking.
-For instance, when casting the wife-witch—a particularly memorable characters—Nyoni found herself standing next to her when she was watching a fashion show.
+Nyoni found a lot of her actors outside of the traditional casting call.
+The actor who plays the wife-witch was spotted in the audience of a fashion show.
 Mulubwa was discovered by a crew member who took a photo of her and brought it to Nyoni.
 Casting is always important, but when using non-professional actors your eye has to be impeccable, and Nyoni’s is.

 Although the film is shot in Zambia, the country is not named, and Nyoni said that she did this purposefully, so as not to invoke any specific traditions or customs.
 Instead, she wanted to invoke the casual nature of superstition throughout Africa, and all over the world.
 For me, the landscape helped to ground the fairy tale elements, as well as Nyoni’s unsettling mix of realism and satire.
 This is a movie worth seeing in the theater, if you can.
 Otherwise, look for it to stream in a few months–and keep an eye on whatever Nyoni decides to do next.